JonyEpsilon/gorilla-repl/README.md

 ```

 That's it.
 You should now be able to run `lein gorilla` - from within the project directory, if you installed it as a
 project plugin, or anywhere if you specified it in your user profile - and get started.
+If you want to run Gorilla on a
+different port than the default (8990) you can run `lein gorilla :port 8999` or similar.

 # Usage